Help us, save us, have mercy on us, and keep us, O God, by Thy Grace.

 The Diakonia blog first published on Squarespace Feb.
 19, 2019.
 It has published 12 blog posts since then (as of 12/09/2020), as time has allowed.
 It seeks to publish more frequently, however, and has moved to a more affordable plan, as the monthly fee became excessive.
 We do accept donations and also seek sponsors and freelancing/cross-publishing opportunities.

 By God’s Grace, sinner and author of this site the deacon Ephraim was ordained to the Holy Diaconate on January 1/14 (St. Basil the Great/Circumcision of our Lord) 2018, the patronal feast of his parish St. Basil the Great in his hometown of St. Louis, Missouri, USA (although he is of Syrian/French/Tyrolian and Irish descent), where over a decade ago, after a year of research and attending services (2007-2008), he received a one-year catachumenate (2008-2009), Holy Baptism/Chrismation (on the Feast of Holy Protomartyr the Archdeacon Stephen, 12/27/09 o.s.), Holy Matrimony (05/03/2010 o.s.), and was ordained as Reader (01/01/11 o.s.) and then Subdeacon (01/01/13 o.s.), all the while alternating between reading and singing on kliros (bass/tenor) and serving in the Holy Altar (often in the same service).
 He is a seminary graduate in Pastoral Theology (St. John of Kronstadt, 12/20/2017 o.s.), of the Pastoral School of the Diocese of Chicago and Mid-America, Russian Orthodox Church Outside of Russia (attained while working full-time as either a college instructor or a kitchen manager/chef, or both), and an MA graduate and former doctoral student in Philosophy (classical and generative phenomenology), Southern Illinois University Carbondale (2007).
 Fr. serves mostly in English with some Slavonic.
-He works as an insurance agent in property and casualty insurance servicing personal lines for home and auto.
-His wife, Sophia, teaches Kindergarten while they raise Gabriel their five-year-old son, and for the last decade up until last year, she directed the parish school.
+He works as an insurance agent in property and casualty insurance sales in personal and commercial lines for home, auto, personal umbrella, business owners, cycle, boat, landlord dwelling, event, and life.
+His wife, Sophia, teaches 1st Grade while they raise Gabriel their seven-year-old son, and she directed the parish school until 2018.
 Please pray that God may help us all and receive our eternal gratitude.